Chapter 2 of my book Road to Respect is entitled “Do You Know Where Your Culture Is?”

 You can, however, create it.
 You can ensure that what I heard from Michele becomes a workplace norm when you do what they have done at North Shore Credit Union– be deliberate and strategic about creating a workplace where employees feel respected and valued.

 To find out what they were doing to create such an environment at North Shore Credit Union I sat down with Marni Johnson, Vice President of Human Resources and Communications at NSCU.
-You can access the entire interview here.

 As I was packing up after the interview, I mentioned Nurse Next Door, a local employer of choice I featured in my January post to Ms. Johnson.
 Given NSCU’s high engagement scores, employee retention and respectful culture I asked how it was that they had not chosen to participate in any of the employer of choice surveys so that their winning employment practices could get some public recognition.